dapogon/cellcoal/README.md

 ## Citation

-- If you use CellCoal, please cite: Posada D. (2019) *CellCoal: coalescent simulation of single-cell genomes*. <https://github.com/dapogon/cellcoal>
+- If you use CellCoal, please cite: Posada D. (2019) *CellCoal: coalescent simulation of single-cell NGS genotypes*. <https://github.com/dapogon/cellcoal>

 ## Manual
-A detailed manual is available at <https://dapogon.github.io/cellcoal/>.
-A PDF version of the manual can also be obtained <a href="https://dapogon.github.io/cellcoal/cellcoal.manual.v1.pdf" target="_blank">here</a>.
+A detailed manual is available in <a href="https://dapogon.github.io/cellcoal/" target="_blank">html</a> or in <a href="https://dapogon.github.io/cellcoal/cellcoal.manual.v1.pdf" target="_blank">pdf</a>.